 While the case joints dry, glue up a panel for the top (piece 15) and create blanks for the breadboard ends (pieces 16).

 [caption id="attachment_13705" align="aligncenter" width="350"] Make two shallow passes on your table saw to create tenon shoulders, using the miter gauge or crosscut sled to keep the cuts straight and even.

 Here’s how I cut the joints: First, rout a 1/4" wide x 3/8" deep groove into the breadboard ends, stopping these grooves 1/2" from the front end but running them all the way out the other end.

 [caption id="attachment_13707" align="aligncenter" width="350"] To establish the mortise location on the breadboard ends, start with making a centered stop groove on the wood on the router table.

 Use this groove to index your mortising machine or drill press for boring two 3-1⁄2" wide x 2-3⁄4" deep mortises that receive the center panel tenons.

 [caption id="attachment_13706" align="aligncenter" width="350"] Use your bandsaw to cut a short stub tenon between the breadboard tenons, the front tenon will stop short of the front edge, but the stub tenon will continue through the back edge.

 Once the mortises are done, lay out the tenons on your panel ends, cutting the cheeks and shoulders on the table saw.
 Band-saw the tenons to shape.
 They may require a bit of trial-and-error final fitting to seat correctly.

 Assemble the top panel parts, gluing just the deep mortise-and-tenon joints.
 I hand-planed my top flush, then sanded, sealed, scraped and topcoated it.
-Attach the top to the case with metal desktop fasteners and screws.
+Attach the top to the case with metal visible-l-inline fasteners and screws.
 Now you’ve got a solid and visually striking little pine bookcase that will provide generations of loyal service.